-a part 10.001.
+a part nereor.
 2.0 Terms : The terms of this Lease shall be for a period of, beginning and ending 3.0 Governing Law: conne Count Lessor and Lessee agree that the laws of the State of Nevada shall govern the validity, ruction, interpretation and effect of this lease.
-Any and all disputes arising out of or in ction with the lease shall be litigated only in theJudicial District Court in and for the y of, State of Nevada, and (name of other party) hereby expressly consents to the ction of said court.
-4.0 Rent: equipr 4.1 Lessor reserves and Lessee agrees to pay as rent for the premises and ment without notice or demand, to Lessor annual rent to the Lessor in the amount of Dollars (\$ any m covered by the terms of this lease, commencing, 20 If onth of the lease term is less than a full calendar month, the rent for such month shall be ed according to the number of days in that month.
+Any and all disputes arising out of or in action with the lease shall be litigated only in theJudicial District Court in and for the cry of, State of Nevada, and (name of other party) hereby expressly consents to the ction of said court.
+4.0 Rent: equipi 4.1 Lessor reserves and Lessee agrees to pay as rent for the premises and ment without notice or demand, to Lessor annual rent to the Lessor in the amount of Dollars (\$), in advance on the first day of every any m n covered by the terms of this lease, commencing